muskanlalit18/credentials-fetcher/cdk/cdk-domainless-mode/test-scripts/stress-test/README.md

 1. Follow the setup instructions [here](https://github.com/aws/credentials-fetcher/blob/mainline/cdk/cdk-domainless-mode/test-scripts/README.md).
 2. Create a tmux session `tmux new -s client1`.
 Run the client with `bash client.sh`
-3. Repeat Step 2 as many times as needed.
+3. Repeat Step 2 as many times as needed (ex: 3 clients for a t3.medium instance).
 This creates unique clients that call the credentials-fetcher daemon.
 4. To ensure robustness from the server side, create another tmux session `tmux new -s server`, and run the server-restart script as `bash server-restart.sh` This script restarts the daemon every 30 seconds while the client is still calling it.